Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 ### 4. Improved Customer Experience
 - Tracks user interactions (clickstream data) to identify trends and improve product offerings.
 - Monitors delivery operations (truck telemetry) to ensure timely and efficient deliveries.
+- Monitors truck metrics to ensure timely and efficient deliveries.

 ### 5. Easy Visualization
 - The **Streamlit UI** provides an intuitive and interactive way to visualize data, making it accessible to non-technical users.